marcusoftnet/marcusoftnet.github.io/_posts/2016-10-26-the-best-product-owner-i-ever-met.md

 ## What to do instead

 I think that it's better to take an **evolutionary approach to change**.
 That is; keep the roles as they are right now.
-If you have a "business" and an "IT department" - keep it like that to start with. **Visualise** the entire flow, limit the **work in process** and start to take measures to **manage for a faster flow**, for example:
+If you have a "business" and an "IT department" - keep it like that to start with. **visualize** the entire flow, limit the **work in process** and start to take measures to **manage for a faster flow**, for example:

 * Limit the work in process to the number of items you are currently working on right now + 20%.
 * Then promise each other to reduce the work in process with 10% each month.